Change Agents In The Legal Industry

 Between 1850-1970, the law industry did not seem to change much.
 Lawyers mostly worked as individuals, for fear of legal advice being influenced by having a partner.
 Lawyers would not market their practice as all business was to come from word of mouth.
 Marketing was seen as not classy, which some lawyers still believe in 2019.
 Lawyers would not have law firm brands, as the prestige was in their last name.

-Axess Law is unique in that they opened in 13 Walmart’s.
+Axess Law is unique in that it opened in 13 Walmart’s.
 The theory behind this was that clients that need simple legal advice (wills and real estate closings) do not want to book an appointment at an intimidating law firm and drive across town.
 Instead, before they start their shopping at Walmart, they can quickly see the lawyer, make the payment, and receive the will once it’s ready.
 The main idea behind Axess Law is that it leverages technology and situates its offices in convenient locations so that clients who might otherwise find it difficult to find a convenient, affordable lawyer, can easily find one and make use of their services.

 Result: one more access to justice problem solved in a creative way.